ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

 ## Network swing
 {: #hcxclient-planning-net-swing}

 Network swing occurs after the evacuation of the VMs on source side networks is complete and the network design and implementation is completed on the cloud side.
-Configuring HCX to unstretch the networks related to the completed VMs within migration waves, allows the migrated VMs to route network traffic by using the cloud side NSX infrastructure.
+Configuring HCX to unstretch the networks related to the completed VMs within migration waves, allows the migrated VMs to route network traffic by using the cloud-side NSX infrastructure.

 ## Client platforms supported
 {: #hcxclient-planning-client-platforms}